Free Transport, Regulated Kites, Fixed Dates: How Basant Will Be Managed in Lahore

 When does kite manufacturing start for Basant 2026?

 Registered kite manufacturing and sales are permitted from December 30, 2025.
-However, only manufacturers who are officially registered and use approved materials will be allowed to operate.
-This regulation aims to prevent dangerous kite strings from entering the market.
+Only manufacturers who are officially registered and use approved materials will be allowed to operate.

 Is Basant allowed across all of Pakistan?

 No. The current approval applies only to Lahore under a controlled framework.
 There has been no announcement about lifting restrictions province-wide or in other cities.
-Lahore is essentially being used as a pilot case to test the new safety model.
+Lahore is essentially the pilot case.

 Why was Basant banned in the first place?

-Basant was suspended due to repeated fatal accidents, primarily involving dangerous kite strings (often made with metal or glass coating) that caused serious injuries and deaths, especially among motorcycle riders.
-The ban was implemented after courts and authorities struggled to manage safety during the festival.
+Basant was suspended due to repeated fatal accidents, primarily involving dangerous kite strings made with metal or glass coating that caused serious injuries and deaths, especially among motorcycle riders.

 What types of kite strings are banned?